 To make even thinly-sliced eggplant, make yourself a favour and use a mandolin, this way the slicing process will take you no more than 1 minute, and you'll have perfect even-sized slices.

-Truly, there’s nothing not to like about this recipe.
-Serve these Eggplant Roll-ups with Grana Padano and Prosciutto di San Daniele as finger food at your next dinner and holiday parties and watch the crowds go wild!
+Serve these tasty eggplant rolls as finger food at your next dinner and holiday party and watch the crowds go wild!

-- 2 eggplants (aubergine)
+- 2 eggplants

 - handful of fresh rocket leaves

-- 2-3 slices of Prosciutto di San Daniele
+- 2-3 slices Prosciutto di San Daniele

 - Finely slice the eggplants into even-sized slices, either by using a mandolin or with the help of a sharp knife.
 Set aside all the small slices for another recipe.